1986 NBA Finals: Game 4

 Larry Bird's three-pointer with 2:26 remaining gave Boston the lead for good, while holding the Rockets to just one basket in the final four minutes, keyed by Kevin McHale forcing three turnovers on Houston's final three possessions.
 Robert Parish scored 22 while hauling 15 rebounds.
 Dennis Johnson also added 22, while Bird scored 21 and dished out 10 assists.
 Ralph Sampson led the Rockets with 25 points, while Akeem Olajuwon, Robert Reid and Rodney McCray added 21, 19 and 17 respectively.
 The Rockets suffered their first home loss of the 1986 playoffs.

 Game 5

 The game was highlighted by Ralph Sampson's ejection early in the second quarter.
 With 9:40 remaining in the second, Sampson threw punches at the Celtics' reserve guard Jerry Sichting, 16 inches shorter than Sampson, leading to his ejection while the benches were cleared.
 The Rockets were leading 34–33 at the time of the brawl, and would lead by as many as 25 points in the second half to score a lopsided victory.
 Akeem Olajuwon scored 32 points while blocking 8 shots.
 Though Kevin McHale scored 33, Larry Bird was held to only 17 points, ultimately leading to one of the worst losses suffered by the Celtics that season.

-As of 2023, this remained the last NBA Finals game to be played by the Celtics in a state other than Massachusetts or California.
-The next time the Celtics played an NBA Finals game outside those two states also occurred in Texas, during Game Three of the 2024 NBA Finals against the Dallas Mavericks.